timeseer-ai/timeseer-ansible-collection/README.md

 - Ansible 2.9 or higher.
 - docker installed on the target machine.
 - `community.docker` Ansible collection.
+- `containers.podman collection` Ansible collection if you are using podman

 ## Example Playbook

+The Timeseer Ansible collection includes three roles.

+The `timeseer` role is recommended for deploying just the Docker container.
+It is suitable for a limited proof of concept (POC) with 1-2 users.
+It does not require authentication or any web server and can be run locally.
+However, it is recommended to use a sufficiently powerful machine for a good experience.
+Although it is a  container, it cannot be utilized on Azure Web Apps.

+After installing the collection, import the role using the following YAML:

 ```yaml
 - hosts: your_target_hosts